Nilket/Mandatory_1_NodeJS/README.md

 Hi, this is a Node.js application using Express.
-It's a note application being used for my notes throghout fourth semester at EK.
+It's a note application being used for my notes throughout fourth semester at EK.